-2021 has forged a unique customer base with special requirements – and the social media trends follow suit.
+The pandemic and its global disruption has created a unique customer base with special requirements – and the social media trends we’re witnessing now are a direct result.
 As people have adapted to virtual living, technology has advanced in numerous ways, and consumers are pushing hard to bring societal change along with it.
-Any marketing strategy must recognize and adapt to these forces or die trying – because if they can’t adapt, they won’t last very long.
+Any marketing strategy must recognize and adapt to these forces or die trying – because if brands can’t adapt, they won’t last very long.

-Here, we’ll dive into the 15 social media trends for 2021 and beyond – trends that your marketing department should be actively engaged in.
-If you’re not ticking off all of these boxes yet, that’s okay – it’s never too late to get started.
-These social media trends are white-hot right now, so get fluent in them and get moving.
+Here, we’ll dive into the 15 social media trends for 2022 and beyond that your marketing department should be actively engaged in.
+If you’re not ticking all the boxes yet, that’s okay – it’s never too late to get started.
+These social media trends are white-hot right now, so get fluent in them.
 That way, you’re meeting your customer in a manner that’s timely, relevant and forward-thinking.
 Specifically, we’ll explore: